jannypie/Onboard-Standards/onboarding/onboarding.md

   - get to know each other
   - talk about the team and project work in the near term
   - talk about management styles and work environment accommodations
-4. Follow the First Week Agenda your team created
+4. Follow the First Week Agenda your team created for pairing, mentoring, and training
+5. Dedicate time to read the team [Dev Standards](dev_standards/basic_web_standards.md) and get familiar with codebase

 It's nice to have current employees offer to take new teammate out for lunch, but not required.
 Let your new staffer decide based on their comfort level rather than scheduling it.